rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### location
-- Used by modules: locations, sku_outbound
+- Used by modules: sku_outbound, locations
 - Files: 2
 - Functions using this table:
   - update_expiry_tracking_location in puvi-backend/puvi-backend-main/modules/sku_outbound.py
   - check_location_dependencies in puvi-backend/puvi-backend-main/modules/locations.py

 ### locations
-- Used by modules: locations, app
+- Used by modules: app, locations
 - Files: 10

 ### locations_master
-- Used by modules: locations, app, sku_outbound
+- Used by modules: app, locations, sku_outbound
 - Files: 3
 - Functions using this table:
   - system_info in puvi-backend/puvi-backend-main/app.py